TY1Fan/Python-TTS-App/docs/README.md

 **Note:** This panel does not refresh automatically.
 Hence, press the `Refresh History` button to refresh this panel.

+## Known Issues:

+1. `env.txt` storage is not in the same directory as the app.\
+Description: After you key in your api key when prompted, the `env.txt` file is not saved in the save directory as your app.\
+Solution: The `env.txt` file is stored in your system root directory.
+Hence, if you would like to delete the app, please remember to search for the `env.txt` file in your system.

+1. UI Bug: `Similarity_boost`\
+Description: Currently the similarity boost configurations is labelled as `Similarity_boost`.
+The underscore is unintended.\
+Solution: Currently trying to find a way to remove the underscore without affecting the functionality of the settings panel.

 ## Sources:
 ```
 The audio in this application was generated using ElevenLabs.